cetio/VEXAPI/README.md

 # VEX API

-This repository contains decompiled files and inferred header files for the VEX Robotics private API.
+This repository contains dumped, disassembled, or decompiled files and inferred header files for the VEX Robotics private API.

 > [!WARNING]
 > The headers provided in this repository are based on decompilation and inference.
 They might not be completely accurate or up-to-date depending on when you read this.
 The private API here is not directly supported or endorsed by VEX Robotics and you shouldn't rely on it.